 I use organic eggs and for Felix, who eats dairy, I use plain yogurt and a little melted ghee or butter for the wet ingredients.
 I have made them with almond milk and coconut oil too and they are just as delicious.
 (I will provide the full recipe below.)

-When Maia uses this recipe, she doubles it, pops half the waffles in the freezer, and then has easy frozen waffles that are seriously healthful on hand.
+When Maia uses this recipe, she doubles it, pops half the waffles in the freezer in these bags, and then has easy frozen organic waffles that are seriously healthful on hand.

 Felix’s Sprouted Waffles